 Skip to content

-The scenic lava damned lake of Mutanda is nestled high about 1800m asl between the towering steep highlands in the south-west tip of Uganda.
-The 22 square/km lake was formed when river Rutshuru was blocked by flowing lava from Virunga Mountain ranges flooding the whole river valley system.
+Lake of Mutanda is one the most scenic lake nestled high about 1800m asl between the towering steep highlands in the south-west tip of Uganda.
+This 22 square/km lava dammed lake was formed when river Rutshuru was blocked by flowing lava from Virunga Mountain ranges flooding the whole river valley system.
 Perfectly located between the gorilla parks of Mgahinga Gorilla NP and the southern trailheads of the UNESCO site of Bwindi Impenetrable Forest, Lake Mutanda is often used as a base for gorilla and golden monkey tracking experience.
-Sitting a few kilometers from Kisoro town, it is well serviced by quality accommodation suiting all budgets and abounds with numerous activities to keep one busy.
+Sitting a few kilometers from Kisoro town, it is well serviced by a series of quality accommodations suiting all budgets and abounds with numerous activities to keep one busy.

 Activities to do at Lake Mutanda

-• Take a Canoe Safari to Explore the historical Islands
+• Take a Canoeing expereince to explore the historical Islands

-Take a guided canoe experience in a local dug-out canoe on a cultural tour around the islands.
-Several of these islands possess a cultural significance to the local Bafumbira and were used as punishment or refuge sanctuaries.
+While at Lake Mutanda, take a guided dugout canoe experience just like the locals do and explore some of historical islands that dot this scenic lake.
+Many of these islands possess a cultural significance to the local Bafumbira and were used as punishment or refuge sanctuaries.
 Culture aside, the landscapes are amazing including the towering Virunga ranges in the south of the lake.
-Experience lasts anywhere between 2/3hrs.
+Experience lasts anywhere between 2/4hrs.

 • Bird Watching

 Dedicated birdwatchers will be rewarded by over 150-species recorded here along the lakes’ extensive reed and marsh edges.
-Of interest is the White-winged Swamp Warbler, Highland Rush Warbler, Lesser Swamp Warbler, Augur Buzzard, Mountain Buzzard, Great Crested Grebe, Red-knobbed Coot, African Jacana, Pink-backed Pelican, Yellow-billed Duck, Hamerkop, African Darter, Long-tailed and Great Cormorant, and more.
-Extended birding excursion along the heavily cultivated water edges one ticks off the Grey-capped Warbler, Black-headed Weaver, Chubb’s Cisticola, African Stonechat, Red-chested Sunbird, Northern-colored Sunbird, White-eyed Slaty Flycatcher, Bronze Sunbird, Streaky Seed-eater, Western Citril, Yellow-bellied Waxbill, Holub’s Golden Weaver and more.
+Of interest is the White-winged Swamp Warbler, Highland Rush Warbler, Lesser Swamp Warbler, Augur Buzzard, Mountain Buzzard, Great Crested Grebe, Red-knobbed Coot, African Jacana, Pink-backed Pelican, Yellow-billed Duck, Hamerkop, African Darter, Long-tailed and Great Cormorant and more.
+On an extended birding excursion along the heavily cultivated water edges, highlights will include the skulking and shy Grey-capped Warbler, Black-headed Weaver, Chubb’s Cisticola, African Stonechat, Red-chested Sunbird, Northern-collared Sunbird, White-eyed Slaty Flycatcher, Bronze Sunbird, Streaky Seedeater, Western Citril, Yellow-bellied Waxbill, Holub’s Golden Weaver and more.

 • Biking